nacnudus/nzcrash/README.md

 ## Up-to-date-ness

 The data was last scraped from the NZTA website on 2015-08-19.
-At that time, the NZTA had published data up to the 2015-03-10.
+At that time, the NZTA had published data up to 2015-03-10.

 ```r